pszemraj/vid2cleantxt/README.md

 1.  fastest (in bash command line):

     1.  `git clone https://github.com/pszemraj/vid2cleantxt.git`
+        - add `--depth=1` to above to clone just the current code & objects and **will be faster**
-    2.  `cd vid2cleantxt/`
+    3.  `cd vid2cleantxt/`
-    3.  `pip install -r requirements.txt`
+    4.  `pip install -r requirements.txt`
-    4.  `python vid2cleantxt/transcribe.py --input-dir "example_JFK_speech/TEST_singlefile"`
+    5.  `python vid2cleantxt/transcribe.py --input-dir "example_JFK_speech/TEST_singlefile"`
-        > in this example, all video and audio files in the repo example "example_JFK_speech/TEST_singlefile" would be transcribed.
+        - in this example*, all video and audio files in the repo example "example_JFK_speech/TEST_singlefile" would be transcribed.

 2. Clone with [github desktop](https://desktop.github.com/)

     1.  install requirements.txt either from your IDE prompt or via the command above
     2.  open terminal in the local folder via your IDE or manual
     3.  `python vid2cleantxt/transcribe.py --input-dir "example_JFK_speech/TEST_singlefile"` in said terminal

-    > in this example, all video and audio files in "example_JFK_speech/TEST_singlefile" would be transcribed.
+        - in this example*, all video and audio files in "example_JFK_speech/TEST_singlefile" would be transcribed.

 3. If neither of those are convenient, see the next section on how to use Colab (which for most users, would be faster anyway)

+> \* the example videos need to be downloaded with the scripts in the relevant dirs, such as `python examples/TEST_singlefile/dl_src_video.py`

 ## Notebooks on Colab